 In receiver applications, it is desirable to have a mechanism to reliably determine when the converter is about to be clipped.
 The standard overrange bit in the JESD204B outputs provides information on the state of the analog input that is of limited usefulness.
 Therefore, it is helpful to have a programmable threshold below full scale that allows time to reduce the gain before the clip actually occurs.
 In addition, because input signals can have significant slew rates, the latency of this function is of major concern.
 Highly pipelined converters can have significant latency.
-The AD9695 contains fast detect circuitry for individual channels to monitor the threshold and assert the FD\A and FD\B pins.
+The AD9697 contains fast detect circuitry to monitor the threshold and assert the FD pin.